DefiNode/DeFiNode/README.md

 * You can also use your PC/Mac/Mobile phone browser (when in same LAN) and enter the IP Address (or hostname) + Port to remote control the Node from other devices.
 I.e. ```192.168.0.236:5000``` or ```http:\\definode:5000``` -> press enter.
 You can bookmark this in your browser.

-For advanced use, like backup / restore wallet, masternodes, blockchain explorer... plese check the FAQ and trouble shooting guide below.
+For advanced use, like backup / restore wallet, master nodes, blockchain explorer... please check the FAQ and troubleshooting guide below.

 🎉 Congratulations!
 You've successfully installed the Defichain software on your DeFiNode 🎉